Differentially Private Spectral Graph Clustering: Balancing Privacy, Accuracy, and Efficiency

 \subsection{Facebook Social Circles}

 We next construct a multi-class node classification problem from the Facebook Social Circles dataset~\citep{mcauley2012learning}.
 Each ego-network in this dataset comes with manually annotated “circles” (friendship groups) that provide natural ground-truth communities.
 To derive classification tasks, we select a specific ego-network and its largest circle, then resolve overlaps using the “drop” policy, which retains only nodes belonging to exactly one selected circle and discards nodes with multi-membership.
-We use the ego-network with index 3, selecting the four largest circles.
-The induced subgraph contains $n=552$ nodes partitioned into four communities of sizes 225, 151, 95, and 81.
-As shown by Fig.~\ref{fig:fb}, the graph perturbation method shows the strongest performance.
+We use the ego-networks with indices 3 and 4, selecting the four and two largest circles, respectively.
+As shown by Figures~\ref{fig:fb1} and~\ref{fig:fb2}, the graph perturbation method shows the strongest performance.